-When you have completed creating a subdirectory in the mount point directory, and set the appropriate owner, group, and permissions, you have completed NFS configuration for Oracle Grid Infrastructure.
+When you have completed creating subdirectories in each of the mount point directories, and set the appropriate owner, group, and permissions, you have completed GPFS configuration.

-3.2.11 Creating Directories for Oracle Database Files on Shared File Systems
+3.2.15 Creating Directories for Oracle Database Files on Shared File Systems

 Use the following instructions to create directories for shared file systems for Oracle Database and recovery files (for example, for an Oracle RAC database).